vitay/deeprl/document.md

 ### Dynamic programming

-The interesting property of the Bellman equations is that, if the states have the Markovian property, they admit *one and only one* solution.
+The interesting property of the Bellman equations is that, if the states have the Markov property, they admit *one and only one* solution.
 This means that for a given policy, if the dynamics of the MDP are known, it is possible to compute the value of all states or state-action pairs by solving the Bellman equations for all states or state-action pairs (*policy evaluation*).

 Once the values are known for a given policy, it is possible to improve the policy by selecting with the highest probability the action with the highest Q-value.
 For example, if the current policy chooses the action $a_1$ over $a_2$ in $s$ ($\pi(s, a_1) > \pi(s, a_2)$), but after evaluating the policy it turns out that $Q^\pi(s, a_2) > Q^\pi(s, a_1)$ (the expected return after $a_2$ is higher than after $a_1$), it makes more sense to preferentially select $a_2$, as there is more reward afterwards.
 We can then create a new policy $\pi'$ where $\pi'(s, a_2) > \pi'(s, a_1)$, which is is *better* policy than $\pi$ as more reward can be gathered after $s$.

 ![Dynamic programming alternates between policy evaluation and policy improvement.
 Taken from @Sutton1998.](img/dynamicprogramming.png){#fig:dynamicprogramming width=20%}

 **Dynamic programming** (DP) alternates between policy evaluation and policy improvement.
-If the problem is Markovian, it can be shown that DP converges to the *optimal policy* $\pi^*$, i.e. the policy where the expected return is maximal in all states.
+If the problem is Markov, it can be shown that DP converges to the *optimal policy* $\pi^*$, i.e. the policy where the expected return is maximal in all states.

 Note that by definition the optimal policy is *deterministic* and *greedy*: if there is an action with a maximal Q-value for the optimal policy, it should be systematically taken.
 For the optimal policy $\pi^*$, the Bellman equations become: